jeremytammik/tbc/a/2058_rvt_file_version.md

 - [Doc Session Id, API Context and External Events](https://thebuildingcoder.typepad.com/blog/2020/11/document-session-id-api-context-and-external-events.html#4)

 The official approach is to use the Revit API ‘BasicFileInfo’;
-Since it is a Revit API method, it requires a Revit session up and running with an appropriuate add-in loaded, but it does not require opening the RVT file in question.
+Since it is a Revit API method, it requires a Revit session up and running with an appropriate add-in loaded, but it does not require opening the RVT file in question.
-Some of the previously discussed solutions above work by extracting and analysings strings directly from the raw RVT file, or using the OLE document structure;
+Some of the previously discussed solutions above work by extracting and analysing strings directly from the raw RVT file, or using the OLE document structure;
 apparently, those solutions no longer work.

 By the way, another use of ‘BasicFileInfo` was discussed last week